 In the 1800s, the British Empire looked to be at its peak when it comes to land under its control.

-In 1877, it colonised numerous islands in the Pacific Ocean.
+In 1840, it had colonized New Zealand.
+In 1877, it colonized numerous islands in the Pacific Ocean.

 After World War I, it became increasingly difficult for Britain to hold on to her Empire.
 It was clear that Britain was unable to afford an empire anymore.